CuB1z/Wallapop-Scrapper/README.md

 ## 📜 License

-This project is licensed under the CC License.
+This project is licensed under a Creative Commons CC0 1.0 Universal License.

+You should have received a copy of the license along with this work.
+If not, see [https://creativecommons.org/publicdomain/zero/1.0/](https://creativecommons.org/publicdomain/zero/1.0/).

 ---